Erikdekamps/todolist/README.md

 ## 🙏 Acknowledgments

-- Inspired by GitHub's design system
+- Inspired by GitHub's design system and modern web practices
-- Icons from GitHub's Octicons
+- Icons from GitHub's Octicons icon set
-- Modern web standards and best practices
+- Built with vanilla web technologies for maximum compatibility and performance

-AI generated todolist application thingie.
+---

+*A modern, accessible task management application built with care for user experience and web standards.*